In his book, The Geography of Bliss, Eric Weiner had two lovely paragraphs on attention.

 My two-year-old daughter fusses at my feet as I type these words.
 What does she want?
 My love?
 Yes, in a way, but what she really wants is my attention.
 Pure, undiluted attention.
 Children are expert at recognizing counterfeit attention.
 Perhaps love and attention are really the same thing.
 One can’t exist without the other.”

-When we use the phrase “pay attention,” we inadvertently remind ourselves of this idea and the fact that our attention is probably our most valuable resource.
+We subconsciously remind ourselves of this principle and the reality that our attention is likely our most valuable resource every time we say, “pay attention.”